raspberrypilearning/dress-for-the-weather/en/step_2.md

 ```
 --- /task ---

-Next you'll need to get access to the weather forecast data.
+Next, you'll need to get access to the weather forecast data.
 We can get the data from a site called [OpenWeatherMap](http://openweathermap.org/api).

 --- task ---
 Navigate to [OpenWeatherMap](http://home.openweathermap.org/users/sign_up) to sign up for a free account: